PurpleByte24/Chess/README.md

 ## How to Run
 1. Install *Pygame Zero*: `pip install pgzero`
-2. Run the Code: `python Chess.py`
+2. Run the Code: `python chess.py`

 ## Code Progress
 This project is still in development.
-It may not work completely yet.
+It may not completely work yet.

 Enjoy!